 A cool, but not frozen, clean teething ring is excellent for soothing baby's tender gums.
 Your baby can chew on the ring for a little pain relief.
 According to the American Academy of Pediatrics, the cold of a refrigerated teething ring or other item can act as an anesthetic.
 If you don't have a ring, you can also use a small, clean spoon.
 Leave it in the refrigerator until it is cool and then gently rub baby's gums with the cool spoon.
 Another option is to chill his pacifier in the refrigerator and then let him suck on it for relief.

 The simplest of teething remedies is a gum massage.
 Rub your baby's gums with your clean finger.
 For the anesthetic effect of the cold in addition to the soothing effect of the pressure, use a cool, wet cloth or gauze to massage his gums.

 Cool teething rings and gentle massage are safe teething remedies.
 What you should not do is apply a teething gel that contains benzocaine to your baby's gums.
 Benzocaine is found in some over-the-counter pain relieving products.
-The Food and Drug Administration has warned against the use of this ingredient for children under the age of 2 because of its believed link to a rare but potentially dangerous disorder known as methemoglobenemia.
+There have been warnings against the use of this ingredient for children under the age of 2 because of its believed link to a rare but potentially dangerous disorder known as methemoglobenemia.
 If cool objects and massage do not seem to relieve your teething baby's symptoms, then talk to your dentist or pediatrician about other options.
 He or she can recommend a safe salve that can diminish the discomfort.

 Teething is not only a time to soothe your child's symptoms, it is also marks the beginning of a lifetime of good oral hygiene.
 Schedule an appointment with your dentist as soon as the first tooth erupts.
 Start brushing with a soft-bristled brush and a little water.
 You can talk to your dentist about when to begin using a fluoride-free toothpaste.